keithfancher/anki-robo/extractor-details.md

 Linguee supports many different languages.
 Each of the above Linguee extractors shares the same code and data format.

+Note: for best results, do *not* include articles in your search keys.
+(For example, search for "dictionnaire", not "le dictionnaire" or "un dictionnaire".)
+Oddly enough, including the article causes Linguee to return far less useful results.

 Linguee does *not* provide an API, so all of the Linguee extractors must scrape linguee.com to fetch their data.
 Note that Linguee has **very